impress-org/give-data-generator/README.md

 # GiveWP - Data Generator

-A WordPress plugin that generates test data for GiveWP including donations, donors, and more.
+A WordPress plugin that generates test data for GiveWP including donations, donors, campaigns, donation forms, and more.
 This add-on is designed for testing and development purposes only.

 ## Features

+- **Generate test campaigns** with customizable goals, colors, and descriptions
-- Generate test donations using the GiveWP Donation Model
+- **Generate test donations** using the GiveWP Donation Model
+- **Generate test donation forms** for specific campaigns with various designs and settings
+- **Generate test subscriptions** with different billing periods and statuses
 - Generate test donor data with realistic information
 - Choose between creating new donors, using existing donors, or a mix of both
 - Select specific campaigns for donation generation